briankoser/avid/README.md

 - [x] Style user team in draft order
 - [x] Highlight user-drafted players in rankings
 - [x] Bye weeks
 - [ ] Conditionally show/hide elements before and after draft
-- [ ] Move start button to sidebar
 - [ ] Default to user's roster
 - [ ] Option to automatically switch to roster of currently picking team
 - [ ] Zoomed-out position view: see at a glance which positions have high-rated players left